Barbanio/Publications/AsyncAPI: A springboard for open-source professional.md

-# AsyncAPI: A shuttle for open-source professionals
+# AsyncAPI: A springboard for open-source professionals

 We all start studying and training in what we like with a lot of enthusiasm and optimism.
 However, as time goes by, difficulties begin to arise, making us rethink our position and values.
 Are we really good at what we thought we were?
 Are we in the good direction?
 Are we investing our time correctly?
 Do really our skills define us?
 Who are we, after all?
 Shall we go on?